Sisko16/led/README.md

 Project description: https://guimaker.pro/demoprojects

-## 1 Project setup
+## Project setup
-Download the project to your pc
+- Download the project to your pc
-Copy your database config to the firebase-config.json file Edit the environment variables in dash.env
+- Copy your database config to the firebase-config.json file
+- Edit the environment variables in dash.env
-Use the 'scp' command to copy the project folder to the Raspberry Pi Run the setup.sh file to complete the setup
+- Copy the project folder to the Raspberry Pi
+- Run the setup.sh file to complete the setup

-## 2 Copy the Firbase database config
+## 1 Copy the Firbase database config
 - Log in to the Firebase console
 - Go to Project Settings, then scroll down
 - Copy the key-pairs to the the firebase-config.json

 setup.sh will add double quotes to the keys to make the file a valid json file

-## 3 Edit dash.env
+## 2 Edit dash.env
 Complete or edit the values for:
 - EMAIL=
 - PASSWORD=